 - dBlood phosphorus increased includes: blood phosphorus increased and hyperphosphatemia.

-In the double-blind period of Study 3, 7% of patients in the CRYSVITA treatment group experienced hyperphosphatemia, meeting the protocol-specified criteria for dose reduction (either a single serum phosphorus greater than 5.0 mg/dL or serum phosphorus greater than 4.5 mg/dL [the upper limit of normal] on 2 occasions).
+In the double-blind period of Study 4, 7% of patients in the CRYSVITA treatment group experienced hyperphosphatemia, meeting the protocol-specified criteria for dose reduction (either a single serum phosphorus greater than 5.0 mg/dL or serum phosphorus greater than 4.5 mg/dL [the upper limit of normal] on 2 occasions).
 The hyperphosphatemia was managed with dose reduction.
 The dose for all patients meeting the protocol-specified criteria was reduced by 50%.
-A single patient required a second dose reduction for continued hyperphosphatemia.1
+One patient required a second dose reduction for continued hyperphosphatemia.1

 Spinal stenosis is prevalent in adults with XLH, and spinal cord compression has been reported.
-In the CRYSVITA phase 2 and phase 3 studies of adults with XLH (N=176), 6 patients underwent spinal surgery.
+In the CRYSVITA Phase 2 and Phase 3 studies of adults with XLH (N=176), a total of 7 patients underwent spinal surgery.
 Most of these cases appeared to involve progression of a pre-existing spinal stenosis.
 It is unknown if CRYSVITA therapy exacerbates spinal stenosis or spinal cord compression.1